 Present and switched on

 The practice of critically watching practice is commonly referred to as Mitorigeiko.
 Last week I was having conversations with one of my students, as well as myself, about the subject of mitorigeiko.
 So what exactly is it, and is it useful or important?
 How do you engage in this type of practice?

 Mitorigeiko is made up of three kanji, mi 見 to look, tori 取り to take, and keiko 稽古 to contemplate antiquity, or what has come before.
 Keiko is a word often used for practice in bujutsu and other arts.
 On the surface, mitorigeiko is a pretty easily understood expression.
 Look at practice and take something from it.
 Just like you take something from physical practice.

-It is not about just being in attendance at the dojo and watching.
+It is not about just being in attendance at the dojo and looking around.
 When I broke my wrist a few years ago, I attended practice.
 I used one hand for some parts of the day, but for certain parts of practice, it was impossible.
 For those parts, I could only watch.
 In that case, I performed mitorigeiko.